vojtesaak/javascript/es5/README.md

     ```javascript
     function Calculator() {

-      // TODO: total should be configurable by an options param
+        // @TODO: total should be configurable by an options param
         this.total = 0;

         return this;
     }
     ```